ctpeterson/SwissFit/README.md

 "*The data used in this work was generated using the computing and long-term storage facilities of the USQCD Collaboration, which are funded by the Office of Science of the U.S. Department of Energy.*"

+If you use any other spin model data in this repository, please acknowledge [SpinMonteCarlo.jl](https://github.com/yomichi/SpinMonteCarlo.jl).

 ## Features

 `SwissFit` currently supports the following.